Skip to main content

 Lost a Pet?

-• Make a lost pet report online or by calling 503-846-7039.
+• Make a lost pet report online.
+If you are unable to use the online form, please call us at 503-846-7039 to file a report.
 Shelter staff can then compare your pet's details to reports of found pets.

 • Don't limit your search to your own county.
 Dogs and cats can end up miles away from where they went missing, and they certainly don't pay attention to county lines.
-Contact information for neighboring and nearby county animal service organizations are listed on our area shelters resource page.
+The contact information for neighboring and nearby county animal service organizations are listed on our area shelters resource page.

 • Check out social media.
 Sites such as NextDoor and Facebook can help.
 There are several lost and found pet Facebook pages, such as "Lost and Found Pets Hillsboro" and "Lost/Found Pets Washington County."
 Craigslist also has sections for pets and lost and found.

 • Search your neighborhood and notify your neighbors as soon as you realize your pet is missing.
 Make fliers with your pet's photo and your phone number on them.
 Put them up in the neighborhood.
-Also check with your local pet-related businesses, such as veterinarians, pet supply companies and other local places where people might take a pet.
+Also check with your local pet-related businesses, such as veterinarians and pet stores.

 • In addition to these tips, be sure to check out our page with lost pet search tips.